Vamsiratnala/Arcadedb/README.md

 This project demonstrates a complete pipeline for:

-* Extracting entities and relationships from text/CSV data.
+* Extracting data from text/CSV data.
 * Automating Cypher query generation with LLM.
 * Creating and storing graphs in ArcadeDB.
 * Serving the data via FastAPI.